 - extra-sharp cheddar to garnish

-- Two tablespoons chopped flat-leaf parsley to garnish
+- Two tablespoons of chopped flat-leaf parsley to garnish

 Directions for Bacon Cheddar Horseradish Deviled Eggs

-Place the sliced bacon on a cookie sheet that has been lined for easier clean-up, bake until crisp, about 15 -18 minutes.
-Remove the bacon from the oven, place in a heat-safe area to cool, blot excess oils with a paper towel if needed.
+Place the sliced bacon on a cookie sheet lined for easier clean-up, and bake until crisp, about 15 -18 minutes.
+Remove the bacon from the oven, place it in a heat-safe area to cool, and blot excess oils with a paper towel if needed.

 Put the eggs in a saucepan and cover them with water.
 Bring the water to a boil over medium-high heat, then cover the saucepan with a tight-fitting lid.
 Turn off the heat at this time.
 Let the saucepan remain on the burner for about 10 minutes.

-Remove eggs from the pan and place in icy water, quickly cool them down and make the eggs easier to peel.
+Remove eggs from the pan and place them in icy water.
+Quickly cool them down and make the eggs easier to peel.

-Place the egg mixture into a piping bag (You may also spoon mixture into egg whites if desired).
+Place the egg mixture into a piping bag (You may also spoon the mixture into egg whites if desired).
 Arrange the egg whites on a serving platter.
-You are utilizing a large Piping tip, pipe a decent amount of the egg yolk mixture into each egg whites centers till full.
+You are utilizing a large Piping tip.
+Pipe a decent amount of the egg yolk mixture into each egg whites center till full.